just-krivi/eth-sepolia-faucet/README.md

 # Ethereum Sepolia Faucet API

 A Django REST API service that provides a faucet for Sepolia testnet ETH.
 The service allows users to request small amounts of test ETH with built-in rate limiting and transaction tracking.
-Source of funds is from a pre-funded wallet.
+Source of funds is from a pre-funded wallet that is used to fund the faucet and is configurable.

+Streamlit app provides a nice UI to interact with the API and display the statistics of the faucet.

 ## Features

 - Request Sepolia ETH (configurable amount, default: 0.0001 ETH)
-- Rate limiting by IP address and wallet address
+- Rate limiting by IP address and wallet address (default: 1 min)
 - Transaction tracking and 24-hour statistics
 - Dockerized application with PostgreSQL database
-- Configurable via environment variables
+- Streamlit UI to interact with the API and display the statistics of the faucet
 - Tested with Sepolia testnet
 - Interactive API documentation (Swagger UI)